ToadNetwork/Docs/guides/how-to-provide-liquidity.md

 Here are some videos that might help on the topic:

 * [ToadNetwork Youtube Channel](https://www.youtube.com/channel/UCI\_vUc-HrJWtKXj-Re-hTSw/videos)&#x20;

-If you want to provide liquidity on the TOAD farms, head to [Add liquidity on ToadNetwork](https://github.com/ToadNetwork/Docs/blob/main/docs/addLiquitidyForTOADNetwork.md) to find more information.

 ## How to add liquidity to PADSwap.Exchange Farms